 2. Some think raising money is below their degree.
 I only write this because I have heard it so often.
 Raising support is for the M.Div. students, so I have been told.
 It is for the staff of some campus ministry or for helping orphans and those on the margins of society.
 I know of many that would rather work at Starbucks or UPS than ask people for their support to go overseas.

 7. Debt.
 Plain and simple, going to school costs a lot of money.
-Very few escape with a PhD and less than $45K of school loans from the various institutions they have attended (at least in my experience).
+Very few escape with a PhD and less than $45K in school loans from the various institutions they have attended (at least in my experience).

-How The Church Can Help
+How the Church Can Help

 1. Pray God calls them (or me or you).
 There is such a great need for well-trained, godly, pastoral cross-cultural teachers.